mwat56/Nele/README.md

     [Default]

+    # path-/filename of TLS certificate's private key to enable TLS/HTTPS
+    # (if empty standard HTTP is used)
+    certKey = ./certs/server.key

+    # path-/filename of TLS (server) certificate to enable TLS/HTTPS
+    # (if empty standard HTTP is used)
+    certPem = ./certs/server.pem

     # The directory root for CSS, IMG, JS, POSTINGS, STATIC,
     # and VIEWS sub-directories
     datadir = ./

+    # The file to store #hashtags and @mentions
+    hashfile = ./hashfile.db

+    # the INI file with localised text(fragment)s
+    #intl = ./intl.ini

     # the default language to use
     lang = de

     # the host's IP to listen at:
     listen = 127.0.0.1

     # the IP port to listen to
     port = 8181

     # name of the optional logfile to write to:
     logfile = /dev/stdout

     # password file for HTTP Basic Authentication
     passfile = ./pwaccess.db

     # name of host/domain to secure by BasicAuth
     realm = "This Host"

     # web/display theme: `dark` or `light'
     theme = light

     # _EoF_
     $ _